Communication Courses (CM)

 CM 325 Media Studies (4 credits) A specialized course in reading and analyzing critical perspectives on mass media from a cultural studies perspective, this course introduces students to canonical works in critical theory, cultural studies and other contemporary models of analysis.
 It includes perspectives of simulation and simulacra, public sphere, gender roles, politics of identity, cultural perspectives on everyday life, creative industries and multiple aspects of globalization.
 It includes research, position papers, analytical papers and

 presentations.
 Prerequisite: CM 250; or permission of the

-CM 340 Special Studies in Communications (4 credits) This is advanced course on special topics such as media criticism, issues in cultural studies, theories of communications and interdisciplinary perspectives in communications, with in-depth study of specific issues.
+CM 340 Special Studies in Communication (4 credits) This is advanced course on special topics such as media criticism, issues in cultural studies, theories of communication and interdisciplinary perspectives in communication, with in-depth study of specific issues.
 Topics vary according to the interests of students and faculty.
 Recent topics include: “The Body in Film, TV and Culture,” “Culture and Communication,” “Postmodernism: the Visual Arts,” “Internet Culture,”

 and “Women’s Cinema.”